-5 quick-fixes to prevent late payments
+5 quick fixes to prevent late payments and increase cash flow

-- Set out your payment terms in writing
+Set out your payment terms in writing

-- Offer an early payment discount
+Offer an early payment discount

 - Take quick action on unpaid invoices

-- Use the right tools
+Use the right tools

 The right software can help to streamline all parts of the Order to Cash process, while also automating processes and optimizing your data.
 If you’re using an out-of-date system or a time-consuming spreadsheet, consider the other options that are available.
 Take steps to get a better system implemented as soon as possible.
-Here at Onguard, we provide specialist order to cash software that has been designed to save credit professionals time and help them build better client relationships.
-Our credit management tools integrate with existing ERM systems and provide a quick return on investment – and most importantly, they can help you prevent late payments and decrease DSO.
+Here at Onguard, we provide specialist Order to Cash software that has been designed to save credit professionals time and help them build better client relationships.
+Our credit management tools integrate with existing ERM systems and provide a quick return on investment.
+Most importantly, it helps you prevent late payments and decrease DSO.
 Our default software is highly configurable, keeping our solutions flexible even in complex situations.

 “Quality is when we achieve the customer’s expectation.
 But we are trying to create a service aptitude that we recognize opportunities to exceed the customer’s expectations.”
 STEPHAN SCHOON – VP Customer Success